lindenhutchinson/overwatch_game_watcher/README.md

 Using a gmail account will require you to disable safe login protection

-I created a new account to be used as the sender
+If possible, create a new account to be used as the sender email

+*storing the encryption key and encrypted password next to each other isn't very secure.
+It's only a small step up from storing it in plaintext*

 ### what it does